esogin/seagrassOmics/scripts/assembly.md

 ```
 ### Run metaquost for stats on assemblies
 First move all assemblies to same folder to facilitate analysis
-Results stored in html file in same folder
+results stored in html file in same folder
 ```bash
 #!/bin/bash
 #